Vladinho10/node-server-template/README.md

 ## Style guide
 We are inspired from Airbnb eslint configurations.
-We suggest eslint config our version, and we'd love to accept any suggestions about the code style which is in line with our philosophy ))
+We suggest eslint config our version, and we'd love to accept any suggestions about the code style which is in line with our philosophy )) \
-###Table of Contents
+[more] (../blob/master/styleGuide.md)

+## Architecture guide
+Coming soon !